mandober/bing-bash/README.md

 ## `bing-bash` - bash functions library

+### About
+Library of bash functions providing miscellaneous functionalities: dealing with strings and arrays, symbol table management, alternatives for usual shell utilities, etc.

+### Quick start
+Just take and source the functions you need.
+All functions are standalone, they don't depend on any other function or file from this library.

+### Description
-This library is composed using native bash's (4.3) abilities, without unnecessary forking or usage of external tools if possible or faster.
+The library is composed using native bash's (4.3) abilities, without unnecessary forking (when possible) or usage of external tools (if faster).

-Single process bash shell was in high regard as well as bash specific functionality, disregarding portability.
-All was made and tested with bash 4.3 and 4.4-beta.
+Single process bash shell was in high regard as well as bash's specific functionalities (bashisms).
+Made and tested with bash 4.3 (and 4.4-beta).

-bing-bash is a collection of bash functions, meant to be sourced, but some of them can be directly executed as well.
-All functions are (or going to be soon) standalone -  they won't need any other function or file in this library to work (possibly only some initialization files such as `bing-bash', merely as a convenience, not requirement).
+Functions are meant to be sourced, but some of them can be directly executed as well.
+All functions are standalone and they don't need any other function or file from this library, but as a convenience there are some function management capabilities available; see `bing-bash' file to enable some of them, like function autoloading and managing function's aliases.

-## Quick start
-Configure and source `bing-bash' file to enable some sort of function management like functions autoloading or just source single files of interest.

-## Using functions
+### Usage
-* Files containing functions can be sourced individually (functions are not dependent on any other function from this library) and called as usual.
-Sourcing files that contain functions will, of course, leave these functions in the memory, but at least all these memory-occupying functions will be at their most ready state.
+* Files containing functions can be sourced individually and then functions can be called as usual.
+This way functions will, of course, stay resident, but at least this memory-occupying, environment-polluting way will keep the functions instantly available.
-* One level down in comparison to the above is to have functions marked for autoloading, although this is not a true function autoloading as in other shells; namely, when marked for autoloading, a stand-in eponymous function will be created (only a few lines long, as opposed to loading the whole function definition) that will source its true definition when first called.
+* One level down in comparison to the above is to have functions marked for autoloading, but this is not a true autoloading as in other shells.
+Namely, when marked for autoloading, a stand-in, eponymous function will be created, only a few lines long (as opposed to sourcing the whole function's body) whose purpose is to source its complete definition when first called.
-* The last, and most environment and memory friendly, way is to call functions through `bb` function dispatcher that will load called function, pass arguments to it and unload it when done.
-Also, this way you can tinker with the function's code while always having the latest revision of function sourced when called.
+* The last and most environment friendly way is to call functions through `bb` function dispatcher that will load called function, pass arguments to it and unload it when done.
+This way is also convenient during fiddling with function's body, as it always sources the current function's code.

-## Conventions
+### Conventions
-Parameters to function can be passed by name or value.
+A parameter to a function can be passed by name or by value.
 * Array variables are always passed by name (without $).
 * Scalar variables can be passed by name (without $) or by value (with $, as usual).
-As a convenience, instead of passing a scalar variable the usual way, possibly with quotations e.g. `bb_func "$var"` you can just type `bb_func var`.
-Of course, a value can aways be passed directly: `bb_func "abcd"` or `bb_func abcd`, in which case the unexpected can happen if there is already a variable named `abcd` (the price for less typing).
+As a convenience, instead of passing a variable by value, possibly with quotations (e.g. `function "$var"`) you can just type `function var` to pass it by name.
+Naturally, a value can also be passed directly (`function "abcd"`), in which case there may be unexpected results if it happens that a variable by that name (variable called `abcd`) already exist.
+(Ah, the price for typing less).
-Since array variables cannot be passed around in bash (nor can be exported), they are always passed by name (trying to pass an array with `$array` will just pass its first element and passing an array as `${array[@]}` can work, but at the cost of having its indices/keys discarded).
+Since array variables cannot be passed around in bash (nor can be exported), they are always passed by name only.
+Trying to pass an array with `$array` will just pass its first element and passing an array as `${array[@]}` could work, but at the cost of having its indices/keys discarded.

-## List of functions/subroutines:
+## List of functions and their subroutines:
-(some functions encompass functionality, that could be split across several individual functions, as subroutines)
+(Some functions encompass functionality, that maybe should've been split across several functions, as subroutines)

 * `bb_typeof`
+  Pretty dump arrays and their attributes is its main purpose.
-  Identify given string as set or unset variable, array, shell keyword, etc.  Dump variables, pretty print arrays and their attributes.
-  Started as a function mostly used to pretty dump array to the screen, became a function to type and qualify names passes to it.
-Still, when used with variable gives info about it such as its value and attributes.
-Variable are passed by name (without $ sign).
-With `-t` option, only the type, as a single word is returned.
-Types returned are: unset variable, variable, indexed array, associative array; also the types returned by `type` builin: alias, keyword, function, builtin or file.
+  Type and qualify given string: identify it as set or unset variable, indexed or associative array, shell keyword, etc. With `-t` option, only the type, as a single word is returned: unset, variable, indexed, associative; also those returned by type builin: alias, keyword, function, builtin or file.

 * `bb_explode`
   Convert a string to array by splitting it by substring which can be a single or multi-character substring.
-  Convert a string to array of individual characters.
+Also convert a string to array of individual characters.
-  (in progress: guess the most probable delimiter)

 * `bb_implode`
   Convert an array to string.

 * `bb_array_clone`
   Clone an array.